-the Continuing Disclosure Agreement dated as of May 31, 2012, in connection with the Illinois Finance Authority Revenue Bonds, Loyola University of Chicago, Series 2012B This Annual Report (this "Annual Report") is prepared by Loyola University of Chicago, an Illinois not for profit corporation (the "University"), in compliance with (a) the Continuing Disclosure Agreement (the "2012B Continuing Disclosure Agreement") dated as of May 31, 2012, entered into in connection with the Illinois Finance Authority (the "Authority") Revenue Bonds, Loyola University of Chicago, Series 2012B (the "Series 2012B Bonds"); (b) the Voluntary Continuing Disclosure Undertaking Agreement (the "2011 Voluntary Continuing Disclosure Agreement") dated as of August 15, 2011, entered into in connection with the Authority Commercial Paper Revenue Notes (Loyola University of Chicago Financing Program) (the "2008 Commercial Paper Revenue Notes"); and (c) the Continuing Disclosure Agreement (the "2003 Continuing Disclosure Agreement") dated as of July 16, 2003, entered into in connection with the Authority (as successor to the Illinois Educational Facilities Authority) Revenue Bonds, Loyola University of Chicago, Series 2003A (the "Series 2003A Bonds") and Series 2003B (the "Series 2003B Bonds").
-The 2012B Continuing Disclosure Agreement, the 2011 Voluntary Continuing Disclosure Agreement and the 2003 Continuing Disclosure Agreement are collectively referred to in this Annual Report as the "Continuing Disclosure Agreements".
+This Annual Report (this "Annual Report") is prepared by Loyola University of Chicago, an Illinois not for profit corporation (the "University"), in compliance with (a) the Continuing Disclosure Agreement (the "2012B Continuing Disclosure Agreement") dated as of May 31, 2012, entered into in connection with the Illinois Finance Authority (the "Authority") Revenue Bonds, Loyola University of Chicago, Series 2012B (the "Series 2012B Bonds"); (b) the Voluntary Continuing Disclosure Undertaking Agreement (the "2011 Voluntary Continuing Disclosure Agreement") dated as of August 15, 2011, entered into in connection with the Authority Commercial Paper Revenue Notes (Loyola University of Chicago Financing Program) (the "2008 Commercial Paper Revenue Notes"); and (c) the Continuing Disclosure Agreement (the "2003 Continuing Disclosure Agreement") dated as of July 16, 2003, entered into in connection with the Authority (as successor to the Illinois Educational Facilities Authority) Revenue Bonds, Loyola University of Chicago, Series 2003A and Series 2003B (the "Series 2003B Bonds").
+The 2012B Continuing Disclosure Agreement, the 2011 Voluntary Continuing Disclosure Agreement and the 2003 Continuing Disclosure Agreement and the 2003 Continuing Disclosure Agreement and the 2003 Continuing Disclosure Agreement are collectively referred to in this Annual Report as the "Continuing Disclosure Agreement".
 Capitalized terms used herein but not defined herein will have the meanings ascribed to them in the Official Statement dated May 16, 2012 relating to the Series 2012B Bonds (the "2012B Official Statement").